Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site. Learn more.

 This bike’s battery boasts a huge 30-50 miles range at speeds of up to 28mph pedal assistance and 20mph using the throttle.
 The motor and battery are conveniently locked and can be accessed with one of two keys included.
 In addition, the 700 series includes an integrated kickstand and LED lights on the front and rear to make it safe and convenient to ride.

 Sixthreezero’s Body Ease is a sleek, cost-effective way to get back cycling, perfectly designed for older adults who want a bike for light usage.

 The ergonomic upright frame design helps to prevent pain and soreness in areas commonly affected by cycling such as the back, and wrists.
 Additionally, the positioning of the pedals also optimizes balance and comfort.

 Your weight will be supported on the bike’s plush dual-spring saddle, tailored to reduce uncomfortable friction for rides up to 20 miles.
-As well as the saddle, there is an ultra-low step-through top tube, soft rubber grips, and front fork suspension, combining to make the Body Ease live up to its name.
+As well as the saddle, there is an ultra-low step-through top tube, soft rubber grips, and front fork suspension, combining to make the Body Ease one of the best bikes for seniors.

 Following on from the standard Body Ease, Sixthreezero offers a unique comfort tricycle as an option to anyone who wants to take ride comfort to the next level.

 Using a tricycle removes the need to focus on balance and stability while riding, allowing riders to relax and enjoy the ride as much as possible.
 Upright comfort style geometry and a low step-through also make this bike style a breeze to ride.